rpramoth/ANZ_BorrowCalculator/README.md

 To run the suite, navigate to /master/src/main/java/Runner/TestRunner.java and run as jUnit Test

-Added utilities for ExtentReports but couldnt integrate with the test and with maven as i'm occupied with my office work.
+Couldnt enhance the framework as im occupied with my office work.
+Added utilities for ExtentReports but couldnt integrate with the test and with maven.
 Able to spend only 2 hours in this work.